NREL/BuildingMOTIF/docs/tutorials/model_creation.md

 model.graph.add((BLDG["abc"], RDF.type, BRICK.Temperature_Sensor))
 ```

-### Importing RDF graphs into a Model
+### Importing RDF Graphs Into a Model

 ```{margin}
 ```{important}
-You should not load ontologies, schemas, rules, etc into a Model.
+You should not load ontologies, schemas, rules, etc. into a Model.
 These belong in **Libraries**!
 ```

 It is also possible to import RDF graphs into a `Model`.